epctex/tiktok-video-downloader/README.md

 ### Compute Unit Consumption

 The actor optimized to run blazing fast and scrape as many items as possible.
 Therefore, it forefronts all the detail requests.
-If actor doesn't block very often it'll scrape 100 listings in 2 minutes with ~0.03-0.05 compute units.
+If actor doesn't block very often it'll scrape 1 video in under 15 seconds with ~0.01-0.02 compute units.

 ### Tiktok video downloader Input example